MIC-DKFZ/Hyppopy/README.md

 ## What is Hyppopy?

 Hyppopy is a python toolbox for blackbox optimization.
 It's purpose is to offer a unified and easy to use interface to a collection of solver libraries.
-Solver Hyppopy is providing are:
+Currently provided solvers are:

 * [Hyperopt](http://hyperopt.github.io/hyperopt/)
 * [Optunity](https://optunity.readthedocs.io/en/latest/user/index.html)